CarlKho-Minerva/soma-care-router/README.md

-# Soma Care Router
+# Somach - Care Router

 > Your data stays local.
 Actions happen in the cloud.

-**Soma Care Router** is a privacy-preserving specialist routing agent built on [Health Passport](https://play.google.com/store/apps/details?id=com.carlkho.healthpassport) — a local-first health record vault.
+**Somach - Care Router** is a privacy-preserving specialist routing agent built on [Health Passport](https://play.google.com/store/apps/details?id=com.carlkho.healthpassport) — a local-first health record vault.
 When a patient's labs flag something abnormal, the Care Router strips all PII, sends an anonymized clinical intent to a Google Cloud Agent (Gemini 3), and uses MongoDB Atlas via MCP to find matching specialists, check drug interactions, and return actionable next steps — all without patient identity ever touching the cloud.

 ## Architecture — The Privacy Bridge